 USING pgroonga (title pgroonga_text_full_text_search_ops);

-Native FTS indexes (GIN + tsvector)
+Native FTS (GIN + tsvector)

 ALTER TABLE public.projects

-ADD COLUMN title_tsv tsvector
+ADD COLUMN doc_tsv tsvector

 GENERATED ALWAYS AS (